register-dynamics/register-dynamics.co.uk/about-us.md

   sections:
   - template: call-to-action
     link_type: internal
-    intro: Together we make an impact
+    intro: 'Explore where we have applied our ways of working and our values and culture. '
-    button: What we do
+    button: Case studies
     link: ''
 image: "/images/square-withbg.svg"